Per person :

 $ 3,835.00 (double occupancy)

 $ 4,840.00 (single occupancy)

 * On this tour we include a VIP-Seating supplement for EUR 315 net per person

 Accommodation is provided in simple and clean country hotels in rooms with private facilities.
 Most of our groups stay at the following hotels (subject to change):

 Hotel Örk, Hveragerði, South Iceland

 The Flybus shuttle brings you from Keflavík International airport to Reykjavík where you spend the first night in Iceland.
-We provide you with ideas how to explore Iceland's capital on your own.

 The Flybus airport shuttle picks you up at your hotel and takes you to Keflavik airport.

 Maximum 20 people